SuperOfficeDocs/superoffice-docs/user-guide/en/chat/admin/channel-create.md

 **Show logo**: Select this option to display an image in the header of the chat window.
 To add an image, click the link or drag and drop an image file.

 **Show agent photo**: Select this option to display the agent's photo in the chat window.
-Once an agent has responded to a new chat, the header logo and header text will be replaced by the agent's photo and name.
+Once an agent has responded to a new chat, the header logo and header text is replaced by the agent's photo and name.

 **Header**: Enter a short welcome text to display in the chat window header.